-Laura studied a Joint Honours degree in History of Art and Architecture and Fine Art at the University of Reading and then went on to study for a Masters in Curating at The Royal College of Art.
+Laura studied a Joint Honours degree in History of Art and Architecture and Fine Art at the University of Reading.
+She then went on to study for a Masters in Curating at The Royal College of Art.

-After graduating from the Royal College of Art, Laura began working as a freelance curator for a year.
-She hadn't previously thought about becoming a teacher but began to want something she could make a real impact in.
-It was at this point that her mum asked if she had considered teaching.
+Laura began worked as a freelance curator for a year upon graduating.
+She hadn't previously thought about becoming a teacher but wanted to do something she could make a real impact in.

 "The fact that the Institute of Education, University of Reading offered a PGCE with teaching from 11- 18 was a big plus for me as I knew I wanted to teach A-level Art as well.
 Having studied here as an undergraduate at the University and also after taking advice from the National Society for Education in Art & Design (NSEAD) I chose the Institute of Education."